Diocese of Baton Rouge: Sex abuse controversies

-The diocese was sued in January 2003 by Patrick Myers, who claimed that he was sexually abused by Reverend Christopher Springer from 1978 to 1982 when Myers was an altar server.
+The diocese was sued in January 2003 by Patrick Myers, who claimed that he was sexually abused by Christopher Springer. a diocesan priest, from 1978 to 1982 when Myers was an altar server.
 The diocese removed Springer from ministry in 1985 and the Vatican laicized him in 1990.
 By July 2004, five more male former altar servers had sued the diocese regarding abuse by Springer, claiming that diocese attempted to hide Springer's alleged crimes.
 The diocese settled the lawsuits with the plaintiffs in December 2005.

 In November 2004, the diocese settled a sexual abuse lawsuit brought by a Baton Rouge man.
-The plaintiff claimed that Bishop Sullivan had abused him when he was 17 years old in 1975.
+The plaintiff claimed that Bishop Sullivan had abused him when he was 17-years-old in 1975.
 Bishop Muench authorized a settlement with the plaintiff, calling the accusations credible.
-He promised to rename the Bishop Sullivan High School in Baton Rouge before the next school term.
+He renamed the Bishop Sullivan High School in Baton Rouge.
 In October 2009, the diocese paid $225,000 to settle a lawsuit in which a Houston, Texas, man claimed he was sexually abused by Sullivan as a seminarian between 1978 and 1982.

 In 2009, Rebecca Mayeux and her parents sued the diocese and one of its priests, Jeff Bayhi.
 In 2008, the 14-year-old Mayeux had gone to confession with Bayhi and told him that she has been sexually abused by George Charlet Jr., a parish member.
 In the court filing, Mayeux's lawyers said that Bayhi had failed his legal responsibility to report the abuse to law enforcement.
 The diocese said that it was legally protected from revealing the contents of a confession in court.
 The Louisiana Supreme Court had previously ruled that the Catholic Seal of Confession was legally protected In 2016, a judge ruled that Bayli was not legally obligated to report anything said during confession.

 In January 2019, the diocese released the names of 37 former clergy who had been accused of committing acts of sexual abuse while serving the diocese.
 The diocese added four more names to the list in February 2019, two more names in July 2019, two more names in January 2020, and another name in July 2020, bringing the current total to 46.